Willi A. Kalender: Research and development achievements

-Other highly important fields of W. Kalender's research have been radiation protection and the development of intelligent and very efficient dose reduction approaches such as tube current modulation [7] and the optimization of the choice of x-ray spectra [8].
+Other highly important fields of W. Kalender's research have been radiation protection and the development of intelligent and very efficient dose reduction approaches such as tube current modulation [7] and the optimization of the choice of x-ray spectra.
 They allow reducing the patient dose by an order of magnitude in many cases without impairing image quality.

-2008-2019 Kalender's research was focused on the development of an efficient breast-CT system to improve the early detection of breast cancer [10].
-The scanner and in particular the development of its high-resolution photon-counting detector design allow scanning the breast with a dose similar to that of digital mammography, but with much higher resolution and clarity than mammography due to superposition-free fully 3D-resolution of breast-CT [11].
+From 2008 to 2019 Kalender's research was focused on the development of an efficient breast-CT system to improve the early detection of breast cancer.
+The scanner and in particular the development of its high-resolution photon-counting detector design allow scanning the breast with a dose similar to that of digital mammography, but with much higher resolution and clarity than mammography due to superposition-free fully 3D-resolution of breast-CT.
 The introduction into clinical practice was performed in 2018 at the University Spital Zurich (Swiss).

-Kalender has founded several university spinoff companies to transfer scientific results into products and small business.
+Kalender founded several university spinoff companies to transfer scientific results into products and small business.